 3. Learning agreement – fill in the Learning Agreement and sign it, have it signed by the host university and your Erasmus Academic Coordinator at UL.
 Once it is signed by all three parties, please upload it on the IED SharePoint site.

 The remaining 20% of the Erasmus grant will be released upon your return from Erasmus and submission of the below:

 1. Certificate of Attendance – at the end of theErasmus placement,have the Certificate of Attendance filled in and signed by International Office at the host university and upload it on the IED SharePoint site.

 2. Finalised Learning agreement (if you have not submitted it yet)

-All ERASMUS+ grant documents should be uploaded to the IED SharePoint site.
+All ERASMUS+ grant documents (except the grant agreement, which needs to be submitted in hard copy) should be uploaded to the IED SharePoint site.

 Note: If logging on externally, use the prefix UL\ before the ID number, e.g. UL\17112233